lmartim4/Voiture-Autonome/docs/A_IMAGE_CREATOR.md

 ![Second Config Details](/docs/images/imager/config2.png)

 When finished export the card.
-Insert into Raspi and follow [this](/docs/A_INSTALATION.md)
+Insert into Raspi and follow [Instalation Guide](/docs/A_INSTALATION.md)